5 Ways to Showcase Your Value as an EA

 In order to be that invaluable go-to person, you may need to seek out particular skill sets, certifications, or connections.
 In life you should never stop learning—and that is especially true in your career.

 The ever-changing technical landscape requires all professionals to stay up to date with the latest trends and skills, including experience with AI.
 While there is lots of information out there about these new tools, regularly using them is the best way to become an expert.
-If there is a technology that you are interested in working with but you don’t have access to, here are some tips on how to get it approved by your boss (including an email template).
+If there is a technology that you are interested in working with but don’t have access to, here are some tips on how to get it approved by your boss (including an email template).
 Proactively learning new technical skills not only makes you more effective and efficient at your job, it also demonstrates initiative and a commitment to driving positive change within your company.

 Are there any direct or transferable skills that can help you improve as an EA or as a general professional?
 If so, seek out webinars, events, guides, courses, certifications, communities, and discussions around the skills you want to learn.
 There are plenty of free resources online, or you can see if your company has a learning and development budget you can utilize.

-We’ve found many insightful and supportive Executive Assistant and Admin Professionals communities including The Leader Assistant, EA How To, ASAP, and The Assist.
+We’ve found many insightful and supportive Executive Assistant and admin professionals communities including The Leader Assistant, EA How To, ASAP, and The Assist.
 These kinds of groups have a wealth of knowledge about the best tools, tips, skills and tech to boost your efficiency.

 Your eagerness and action on learning new skills will be sure to get noticed by your colleagues and boss.
 They also will help build your resume for future opportunities.